peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message RemoveHeader(
         int index);

  Removes a header field by index.
-Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

      <b>Parameters:</b>